Jubilee Life College

-We have a number of different courses running each term and aim to improve future prospects for each student whether that is improving confidence, developing social skills or gaining qualifications.
+We run various courses each term and aim to improve future prospects for each student whether that is improving confidence, developing social skills or gaining qualifications.
+Our learners come from a variety of backgrounds and situations: long term unemployed, mental health issues, ex-offenders and/or learning difficulties or additional learning needs and those experiencing social exclusion.

 For more information contact Savi on 01482 328196